Minnesota travel road trip planning and day trip tours. Explore the Great River Road and many more Minnesota road trips.

 Minneapolis Grand Rounds: Drive fifty-three miles along the only urban national scenic byway.
 This day trip tour follows the parkways that loop through Minneapolis and the chain of lakes.
 Take a photo by the Stone Arch Bridge and plan for a walk in the park at Minnehaha Falls.
 This is one of the the best road trips in the metro area.

-Minnesota River Valley: This southern Minnesota road trip is a 300 mile drive from Belle Plain, south through Mankato, and northwest into Browns Valley.
+Minnesota River Valley: This southern Minnesota travel road trip is a 300 mile drive from Belle Plain, south through Mankato, and northwest into Browns Valley.
 View some of the best farming country and stop to see what is claimed to be the "world's oldest rock."

 Paul Bunyan: A fifty mile day trip tour that follows "Paul Bunyan's Footsteps" along country roads north of Brainerd.